accubits/ProcessBud/README.md

 ### Windows

 Are you a user here to check out our Bud?

-The easiest way to install ProcessBud is by using our one-click installer for Windows which you can get at [inset link] Developers, check this out 👇
+The easiest way to install ProcessBud is by using our one-click installer for Windows which you can get at [inset link]

+Developers, keep checking us out 👇

 ### Prerequisites